Difference Between the En dash and the Em Dash

 Example: The London–Paris train leaves in ten minutes.

 Okay, we got that.
-So our discussion today will focus the Em Dashes.
+So our discussion today focuses on Em Dashes.

 Outlaws of Fiction

-I have a sneaky suspicion—nothing concrete, mind you—that the use of Em Dashes became a favorite among writers when editors outlawed colons and semicolons.
+I have a sneaky suspicion—nothing concrete—that the use of Em Dashes became a favorite among writers when writers, editors, and publishers outlawed colons and semicolons.

-Oh, you didn’t know that colons and semicolons were outlawed in fiction?
-Yes, we newbies will get our knuckles severely rapped if we use these hooligans.
+Oh, you didn’t know they outlawed colons and semicolons in fiction?
+Yes, newbies will get their knuckles severely rapped if we use these hooligans.
+(And I should know, it’s happened to me…a lot.)

-Just take a look at the following: (Dare I use a colon here?)
+Just look at the following: (Dare I use a colon here?)

 Colons and semicolons have no place on your pages unless absolutely necessary.
 Fiction is about flow and pace.
-Colons and semi-colons are about brevity, and they interfere with the natural flow of fiction.http://behlerblog.com/2008/04/02/when-a-manuscript-feels-sick
+Colons and semicolons are about brevity, and they interfere with the natural flow of fiction. behlerblog (I thought this was good advice, however, this website no longer exists.)

-So here we are with Em Dashes, until we are told that they too have been run out of town and have joined up with Butch Colon and the Sundance Semicolon.
+So there you go.
+Avoid colons and semicolons except … which clarifies absolutely nothing.
+But we writers do have Em Dashes.
+Until we are told that they too have been run out of town and have joined up with Butch Colon and the Sundance Semicolon.

 2. Use Em Dashes to amplify or explain.

-3. Use Em Dashes to separate subject from pronoun.
+3. Use Em Dashes to separate subject from the pronoun.

 Interruption Example: